PdxCodeGuild/class_codebusters/1 Python/12 Datetimes/(mob07) Rain Data.md

 ## Part 1

 Go to http://or.water.usgs.gov/non-usgs/bes/ and select a data table.
 Copy the contents and save them into your own `rain_data.txt`.
 The two columns that are most important are the date and the daily total.
 The simplest representation of this data is a list of tuples, but you may also use a list of dictionaries.
+Hint: Use regular expressions to find relevant data.

 ```python
 with open('hayden_island.rain', 'r') as file: